Living adventurously in lockdown

 All members are part of the clergy and have the clergy's responsibility for the maintenance of the meeting as a community.- Quaker faith & practice 11.01

 The Quaker faith can sometimes appear to outsiders as a do it yourself religion.
 There are no paid ministers or clergy in Quaker meetings.
-The work of the meetings is carried out by attenders and members.
+The work of the meetings is carried out by Quaker Attenders and Members.
 This is done on a voluntary basis in most cases and is considered by Friends as ministry in the form of service.

 Header image © Mike Pinches 2015